yurahriaziev/tropicode/README.md

 # UPDATE: Tropicode V2 is in the making.
-Mid Summer 2025 is the set release date.
+Early access of Tropicode V2 will release early September 2025.

 # Tropicode